jtappi/daily-tracker-v2/README.md

 - Make the items movable (from one quad to another, within the quad, up or down)
 - may need to move the one click to complete into a button or something
 - show the start date in the quadrant
+- Add the login check and redirect to login if not authenticated

 # My Node.js Project